lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

     seem like divination.
 Practices like palm reading, tea leaves, and crystal gazing grew from this magical insight into people
 - There is some crossover between the two, generally to the detriment of both the user and any understanding of the truth.
-That is, some nephilim use magic to actively seak out or encourage their own possession.
+That is, some nephilim use magic to actively seek out or encourage their own possession.
 - Scholars have observed that where magic _is_ used to "trigger" prophecy, it is **_always_** corrupting, although the degree of corruption differs widely.
 - Most frequently, it appears evident that there is a lasting and inheritable